curl/everything-curl/usingcurl/connections/name.md

     curl --connect-to www.example.com:80:load1.example.com:80 http://www.example.com

-It redirects from a SOURCE NAME + SOURCE PORT to a DESTINATION NAME + DESTINATION PORT. curl will then resolve the `load1.example.com` name and connect, but in all other ways still assume it is talking to `www.example.com`.
+It redirects from a SOURCE NAME + SOURCE PORT to a DESTINATION NAME + DESTINATION PORT. curl then resolves the `load1.example.com` name and connects, but in all other ways still assumes it is talking to `www.example.com`.

 ## Name resolve tricks with c-ares